Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-The metric used by PSPhot to assess the PSF model is the scatter in the differences between the aperture and fit magnitudes for the PSF objects.
-The difference between the aperture and fit magnitudes ({\em ApResid}) is a critical parameter for any PSF modeling software which uses an analytical model to represent the flux distribution of the objects in an image.
-An approximate correction is measured here, with a more detailed correction measured after all object analysis is performed.
-The PSF model with the best consistency of the aperture correction is judged to be the best model.
+The metric used by \ippprog{psphot} to assess the PSF model is the scatter in the differences between the aperture and fit magnitudes for the PSF sources.
+This difference is a critical parameter for any PSF modeling software as it is a measurement of how well the PSF model captures the flux of the star.
+Aperture photometry is measured for a circular aperture with a radius of \code{PSF_APERTURE_SCALE} (= 4.5 for the PV3 $3\pi$ analysis) times $\sigma_w$ (Section~\ref{sec:moments}).
+The average aperture correction ($m_{\rm AP} - m_{\rm PSF}$) is measured and, if multiple PSF model types are selected, the PSF model with the minimum clipped scatter in this statistic is chosen for the image.
+An approximate aperture correction is measured here, with a more detailed correction measured after all source analysis is performed (see Section~\ref{sec:aperture.correction}).
+Sources for which the aperture magnitude is measured have the flag bit \code{PM_SOURCE_MODE_AP_MAGS} set.
+These aperture magnitudes are stored in the DVO field \code{Measure.Map} and exported to the PSPS as a flux in Janskies in the field \code{Detection.apFlux}.
+The radius (in arcseconds) of the aperture used for each exposure is reported in PSPS as \code{Detection.apRadius}, while the unmasked fraction of the aperture is reported in PSPS as \code{Detection.apFillF}.

+When the PSF and aperture photometry for a source is measured, two additional quantities are measured which are useful to assess the quality of the measurements.
+First, the mask image is examined and the number of unmasked pixels is summed, weighted by the normalized PSF model.
+The resulting quantity, \code{PSF_QF} has a value between 0.0 (totally masked) and 1.0 (totally unmasked).
+Elsewhere in the IPP system, we use this value to filter out detections which are unreliable due to the masking.
+For a generous cut, leaning toward completeness at the cost of some lower quality measurements, \code{PSF_QF} $> 0.85$ is used in some contexts; in other cases, we require \code{PSF_QF} $> 0.95$ to ensure a high-quality measurement \citep[see for example the calculation of average photometry in][]{magnier2017.calibration}.
+The second quantity is related to the first: \code{PSF_QF_PERFECT} uses all mask values to assess the quality factor, while \code{PSF_QF} uses only the ``bad'' mask bit values (see Section~\ref{sec:image.preparation}).